 The Hypothetical Avengers

 Many years ago, during my time at Marvel Comics, assistant editors (of which I was one) attended semi-weekly “Assistant Editors’ Classes”, something that happened throughout Marvel’s history from time to time.
-This round of classes were taught alternately by Chris Claremont and Mark Waid, both of whom were (and are) renowned for their work as comics writers.
-And the classes were less about being assistant editors and more about thinking about comics, characters, etc.
+This round of classes were taught alternately by Chris Claremont and Mark Waid, both of whom were (and are) renowned for their work as … Read more

 From the Reject Pile: DEADPOOL/SPICE GIRLS “World Tour”